-George is a published fiction writer, and his work has appeared in literary magazines and on competition longlists.
-He is particularly keen on character-driven fiction which explores the relationships between ordinary people, and admires writing with a strong sense of place.
+George's fiction has appeared in literary magazines and anthologies, and on competition longlists.
+He is particularly keen on character-driven fiction which explores the relationships between ordinary people, and he admires writing with a strong sense of place.
 His favourite writers include Cormac McCarthy, Sylvia Plath, and Jon McGregor.
 In terms of short fiction, he is a great admirer of Shirley Jackson, J.G.
 Ballard, and Vladimir Nabokov.

 George is currently seeking a publisher for his first novel.
 He is also a writer of short fiction and is working towards putting together a collection for publication.
 You can find links to some of George's published stories below.

 I followed him, one morning, to make sure he wasn’t up to anything.
 I feigned sleep and quickly rose and dressed once I heard the front door.
 I tracked through the high grasses behind him, burying my face against the rain and the cold coastal wind.

 ONE OF THE GUYS (Reflex Press, July 2021)

 I unhook another can from that plastic mesh that dolphins love to eat and wedge it in the chair’s cup holder.
 We are living in luxury today, I say, and one of the guys laughs but the others don’t seem to hear me over the music.
 My empty goes flying, bent double, towards the centre of our circle, where it lands with a thin metallic clank on the heap.

 He wasn’t well.
 He kept repeating himself, stumbling over syllables that turned to mulch beneath his tongue.
 ‘They put little cows in boxes,’ he was saying.
 ‘The cows, baby cows.
 They can’t move.’
 He spoke between sobs, sleep thick in his eyes and wet in his throat.
 ‘It’s like torture and they do it because they can, for the taste.
 They’re only babies.’

 ROADKILL (The Literary Platform, May 2022)